Say Thanks to This Guy Next Time You Land Safely: Meet the Man Keeping JetBlue Safe

 He started out his airline career on a ramp back in 1993.

-The industry has learned a lot since then through trial and error, and new technology has also evolved that’s continually increasing their capacity to predict and track.
+The industry has learned a lot since then through trial and error, and new technology has also evolved that’s continually increasing their capacity to track and prepare for lightning events.
 (They actually use our lightning detection system.)